drinkthis4me/quasar-element-testing-2/README.md

     }
 ```

-## Table
+# Table

 Table data is from [Public APIs](https://github.com/toddmotto/public-apis) using http request.

 Q-table is all about slots.
-I have slot for:
+Here are slots for:

 - Search filter on the top right
 - No data message